-Pacific Ethanol would like to acknowledge the following for their contributions, work effort, and support for the project: the California Energy Commission; JD Heiskell & Co.; A.L.
-Gilbert Co.; the Center for Irrigation Technology at Fresno State University; at UC Davis the Kearney Agriculture Research and Extension Center, the Desert Research and Extension Center, the Westside Research and Extension Center, and the Russell Ranch Sustainable Agriculture Facility; Calgren Renewable Fuels; Aemetis, Inc., and The Grant Farm.
+Aemetis would like to acknowledge the following companies and institutions for their contributions, work effort, and support for the project; the California Energy Commission, JD Heiskell & Co, A.L.
+Gilbert Co., the Center for Irrigation Technology at Fresno State University, the UC Davis the Kearney Agriculture Research and Extension Center, the Desert Research and Extension Center, the Westside Research and Extension Center, and the Russell Ranch Sustainable Agriculture Facility, Calgren Renewable Fuels, Pacific Ethanol, Inc., and The Grant Farm.